 Yes, Vivaldi really did write more than 500 concertos for his students: 230 for violin, others being for bassoon, cello, oboe, flute, viola d'amore, recorder, lute, or mandolin.
 About 40 are for two instruments and strings, and about 30 are for three or more instruments and strings.
 I have played on a few occasions the Concerto in D major for mandolin, known most of all in its version for guitar.

 Vivaldi was much-appreciated by Bach who copied and transcribed several of his concertos.
 Vivaldi brought to the table a rhythmic vivacity and harmonic clarity that Bach absorbed and added to the blend of French dance genres and ornamentation and German counterpoint in his summation of Baroque style.
 Without Vivaldi's influence, Bach's music might have much less impact than it does.
 Two pieces by Bach that show this particularly strongly are the Italian Concerto for harpsichord and the prelude to the Partita no. 3 in E major for violin.
-Here is the first movement of the Italian Concerto on harpsichord with a little introduction:
+Here is the first movement of the Italian Concerto on harpsichord:

-Here is another concerto:
+Here is another concerto for two violins:

 There is a lot more depth and interest to the harmony.
 Things are not nearly so predictable.
 The thing is that Bach does Vivaldi better than Vivaldi did.